 One of the most common negative effects of MDMA is the depletion of serotonin and dopamine after the come-down.
 This can feel mentally, physically, and emotionally brutal.
-It can result in severe depression, chemical imbalances in the brain, and difficulty coping back into reality.
+It can result in severe depression, chemical imbalances in the human brain, and difficulty coping back into reality.

 Another danger that is more common these days with ecstasy is that it’s harder to find pure MDMA.
 Many ecstasy pills sold at parties, festivals, and raves now contain false or “bunk” substances within.
 It can be impossible to identify without pricey drug test kits.
 Sometimes a tablet could contain cheap chemical fillers, bath salts, or even meth.
-Not being aware of the contents of a drug can cause a terrible experience, as well as the risk of addiction.
+Not being aware of the contents of an active drug can cause a terrible experience, as well as the risk of addiction.

 So… Are Psychedelics Addictive?

 According to the current medical research available, the answer to the question, are psychedelics addictive is that psychedelic drugs are not at risk for physical dependence, meaning they’re technically not chemically addictive.
-Their dangers lie in the side effects, misuse, and following risks:
+Their dangers lie in the adverse effects, misuse, and following risks: